 Request feedback from your employer to understand the reasons behind the rejection.
 Consider other forms of compensation or plan your next steps, such as looking for a new job or seeking professional development opportunities.

 Sometimes, the best decision may be to leave your current job and seek new opportunities.
-In this section, we’ll cover factors such as job satisfaction, toxic work environments, and financial stability that can influence your decision to quit.
+There are certain factors that can influence your decision to quit, so take these steps to see what’s best for you and, if necessary, prepare to move on to you next role.

 Reflect on factors such as work-life balance, personal growth, and overall happiness in your job.
 If these aspects are lacking, it may be time to consider a change.

-2. Understanding Signs of a Toxic Work Environment
+2. Understand Signs of a Toxic Work Environment

 Recognize when it’s time to move on from a company that doesn’t value or respect its employees.
 Signs of a toxic work environment include excessive stress, poor management, and lack of recognition for accomplishments.